I Tried a Reclining Sofa That Doesn’t Look Like It Belongs in a Frat House

 We may earn revenue from the products available on this page and participate in affiliate programs.

-Reclining sofas aren’t usually synonymous with style.
-In my mind, they’re more often associated with a group of chip-chomping frat guys on leathery sectionals for game day, or my grandmother glued to a decades-old seat while shopping QVC.
-Still, I find the soft-life charm of those laid-back loungers appealing.
-I had to discover a way to kick my feet up in style, and I came across a furniture startup called Homebody that promised to deliver an even comfier, cool kid–approved version of a La-Z-Boy.
+Reclining sofas aren’t usually synonymous with design-forwardness.
+In my mind, they’re more often associated with a group of chip-chomping frat guys plopped atop leathery sectionals for game day—or my grandmother glued to a decades-old seat while shopping QVC.
+Still, I cannot deny finding the soft-life charm of these laid-back loungers somehow incredibly appealing.
+Because of this, I have been on a continued mission to find a way to kick my feet up in style.
+This is how I came to discover the shockingly attractive Homebody reclining sofa, a furniture startup’s genius creation—in all its svelte and slipcovered glory—that seemingly promises to deliver an even comfier and cooler version of the good old-fashioned La-Z-Boy.
 I was sold.

 On the love seat side, I thought there would be some specific strategy involved with setting up the recliner, but even that section just snaps into place and plugs into an outlet.
 Best of all, the moving piece only needs 2 inches of clearance from the wall, so it doesn’t eat into my living room space.
 After an hour’s charge, the remote was ready to go (the seat is fully automatic and slides back and forth with the press of a button).
 There’s even a convenient little pocket on the headrest to hide the remote when not in use.
 Plus I was delighted to find there’s another switch hidden under the cushion next to a USB and USB-C input, which means charging my phone or laptop is always within arm’s reach.